skellis46/slipbox/losing oneself - somatics chapter.md

 > Disorders of basic self-awareness have recently come to be explored in detail by means of an extensive, phenomenologically based interview (Examination of Anomalous Self-Experience, EASE [36]). [@fuchs-2009-embodiment]

-Hetty's questions from Nov 2024:
-- influence of being solo vs with other people
+- From Hetty in November 2024: what is influence of being solo vs with other people?
-- what is the role of movement? (this is a key question re [[Seth and Tsakiris - Being a Beast Machine]] and the 'bias' of movement for dancers )

 Zrinka wondered about the materiality of experience: density, weight; and what other access could there be? -- e.g. smell, colour)